Santi2411/rooftop-challenge-aplicant/README.md

 Clone the repository and install the dependencies by entering 'npm install' in the console.

+All commits have a description that explains what changed and why it changed.

 In 'index.js' enter the array you want and then run the 'npm start' command.
 You will see the result in the console.

 ## Test